NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

   - How much memory *could* it use?
 (What's *reasonable* to buy?)
   - Do we think it will need more memory later?
 (What memory channel configuration should we go with?)
   - Is this a memory-access-heavy application?
 (Do we want to max out the clock speed?)
     - Is it highly parallel access?
-(Do we want spread the same space across more DIMMs?)
+(Do we want to spread the same space across more DIMMs?)
 - CPU:
   - What kind of processing are we looking at?
 (Do we need base CPUs or power?)
   - Is it heavily parallel?
 (Do we want fewer, faster cores?
 Or, does it call for more, slower cores?)